PrivacyPortfolio is a Limited Liability Corporation in the State of California, USA.

 Privacy Experiment #6: Testing Privacy Agents

-legal mechanisms for consumers to authorize agents to represent them and
+The CCPA provides legal mechanisms for consumers to authorize agents to represent them and to act on their behalf.

-"privacy agents" assist consumers in exercising their digital rights,
+How well do these "privacy agents" assist consumers in exercising their digital rights,

 and how do companies respond to these agents?